Condo Inspection (Purchase)

 Don’t get sucked into a money pit

-A condo is an even more complex system than a house, made up of many different sub-systems, where you will be spending at least 8 hours a day in and if one of these systems is not functioning correctly you may be sitting on a money pit. (say unit 15 has structural issues)
+A condo is a more complex system than a house made up of many different sub-systems, where you will be spending at least 8 hours a day.
+If one of these systems is not functioning correctly you may be sitting on a money pit. (say unit 15 has structural issues).

-A typical condo inspection begins about 60 minutes before you get to the inspection, as I will already be there setting up and getting started with the inspection.
+A typical condo inspection begins about 30 minutes before you get to the inspection where I’ll be setting up and getting started with the inspection.